 This Root Beer Glazed Slow Cooker Pulled Pork is perfect for this summer’s parties, BBQs and picnics.
 Juicy, tender and sticky sweet with a bite, this slow cooker pulled pork gets a dose of reduced root beer for a flavor punch that will have you going back for seconds.
 And you don’t even have to step outside in the hot sun or turn that oven on to heat up the house!

 There’s nothing like the smell of a roast, cooked low and slow, that permeates your house as it cooks, and the same goes for a slow cooker.
 So I thought about it and opted for a pork shoulder.
 First off I would change up my usual pork roast dry rub that has brown sugar and would work in root beer.
-I had just read a recipe that basted the turkey in beer and thought why not use root beer in my dish?
-It has that sweet element and I love the taste of Henry Weinhards, which I just picked up at the market.
+I had just read a recipe that basted the turkey in beer and thought why not use root beer in my pulled pork?
+It has that sweet element and I love the taste of root beer, which I just picked up at the market.

 After rubbing the pork shoulder all over with a mixture of chili, garlic and onion powders, smoked paprika, dry mustard and fennel and celery seeds I got the root beer reducing.
 I wanted to incorporate a basting sauce of some tasty BBQ sauce and a condensed root beer syrup.
 So I poured one bottle of the root beer in a saucepan and reduced it to 1/3 of a cup of thick and gooey root beer syrup.